Target Buffer Strategies

 Target Buffer:0% to -20%

-The Vest Conservative Buffer 20 Strategy seeks to provide S&P 500 exposure to a cap, while attempting to buffer losses from 0% to -20% over a six-month period
+The Vest Conservative Buffer 20 Strategy seeks, before fees and expenses, to provide S&P 500 exposure to a cap, while attempting to buffer losses from 0% to -20% over a six-month period

 This strategy is available in CITs.